vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/express-app-bitnami-skaffold-octant.md

 octant --listener-addr 0.0.0.0:7777
 ```

+{{% callout %}}
-> Note that Octant does not come with authentication enabled so, if accessing it remotely from a different host, ensure that your firewall configuration only allows access from whitelisted hosts or add your own authentication layer to avoid cluster information being exposed to unauthorized users.
+**Note**: Octant does not come with authentication enabled so, if accessing it remotely from a different host, ensure that your firewall configuration only allows access from whitelisted hosts or add your own authentication layer to avoid cluster information being exposed to unauthorized users.
+{{% /callout %}}

 The Octant dashboard will display the running workloads on the cluster: